Katharine Barnwell

-Katharine "Katy" Barnwell (9 August 1938 – 29 September 2025) was a British missionary who worked in Nigeria as a Bible translator.
+Katharine Barnwell (9 August 1938 – 29 September 2025) was a British missionary who worked in Nigeria as a Bible translator.
 She established methods of training local people to translate into their own languages, and authored an influential book on Bible translation principles considered the "gold standard" manual for training translators.
 She has been called "one of the most influential missionaries that ever lived."

 Early life

 Barnwell was born to Frederick Reginald Lowry Barnwell and Norah Manning Powell in London on 9 August 1938.
 Her father was a civil engineer who worked on railways, serving the British government during World War II in North Africa, Italy and France.
 She was a child during the Blitz, and later during the war and after lived in a variety of places in England.
 While attending university at St Andrews, she became a committed Christian.
 She heard a Wycliffe speaker talk about the needs of people without the Scriptures in their own language, and felt this was a calling for her.